 As the co-working trend indicates, it is less likely that any of us will have a work space to call our own all the time.
 Hot-desking, a bank of desks assigned or booked each day according to the tasks planned for that day, is the practice at many companies whose workforce changes on a daily basis.
 Many can work from home, or from client locations, several days of the week and require space at the company for only a few hours a few times a week.

-Current innovations are already showing us how hot desks can become more comfortable, and more personal for the person using them at any given time.
+Current innovations are already showing us how office desks can become more comfortable, and more personal for the person using them at any given time.
 Imagine a “smart chair” or “smart workstation” that can store the ergonomic settings and needs of a large group of users.
-When approaching the station, the assigned user enters the workstation ID into an app and it automatically configures to their height, weight and reach needs.
+When approaching the office cubicle the assigned user enters the cubicle ID into an app and it automatically configures to their height, weight and reach needs.
 The same smart furniture will tell us when we need to take a break, move around and change position.
 The Darma Cushion already exists to monitor sitting activity and inactivity to remind its users when to get up and take a break.

-With the need for flexible, multipurpose and multifunctional spaces, furniture and wall coverings are becoming tools.
-Like the thinking that drives cell phone development, our office tools are joining the smart set.
+With the need for flexible, multipurpose and multifunctional spaces, a good office design is needed.
+Like the thinking that drives cell phone development, our office furniture are joining the smart set.